Organa-DNA/dna/_docs/happiness-index.md

 Here's an [example & template from Crisp](https://docs.google.com/a/crisp.se/spreadsheet/ccc?key=0ApEy2bnWDb5fdG1QZzZSeUhFQWJEc2pEdkVDOHkySEE).

-There's pretty strong peer pressure for people to update this, and most of us do.
-Some every month, others less frequently.
+There's pretty strong peer pressure for people to update this, and most of us do and it's mostly done every fortnight.
 But nobody is forced (remember one of our [core values](what-is-organa.html) is freedom, so nobody forces anyone to do anything).
-But all in all this gives us a solid overview of what's working and what needs to be fixed.
+All in all this gives us a solid overview of what's working and what needs to be fixed.

 Survey questions
 ----------------

-The 3 main questions in the survey are:
+The four main questions in the survey are:

 -   **How happy are you with being at Organa**?
 This is the main overarching happiness index.
 -   **How happy are you with your tasks in Organa**?
 This means internal work such as board meetings, conference facilitation, or creating this Organa DNA site.
 -   **How happy are you with your current client, or your bench situation?** We measure this separately, because sometimes a person could be happy with Organa, but sad about the current client.
 Or vice versa.
 For Members who are not currently with a client, this can express how they feel about that.
+-   **How equitable does it feel right now?** The Member reflects on their contribution to Organa and the contribution of others.

 The scale is: